fperezIES/entornos/md/en/04a_solutions.md

 FUNCTIONAL

-> * The database server must be in a separate computer
+> * The database server must be hosted on a separate computer.

 SYSTEM

-> * If there is no connection with the remote server, the application must show an error message and then close
+> * If the connection to the remote server is lost, the application should display an error message and close.

 FUNCTIONAL

-> * The response time must not exceed 10 milliseconds
+> * Response time must not exceed 10 milliseconds.

 NON-FUNCTIONAL

-> * We must have enough bandwidth to send the video in real time streaming
+> * Sufficient bandwidth is required for real-time video streaming.

 SYSTEM (internet connection) and NON-FUNCTIONAL (enough bandwidth)

-> * We must verify that the information entered by the user (name, id and phone number) are correct
+> * The system must verify the user's entered name, ID, and phone number.

 FUNCTIONAL